 My treatment approach has evolved from my own experience of migraine disease.
 I had my first migraine at four years old.
 I guess you could say, it’s personal.

 I’ve been on a long journey to find relief with my migraine episodes which has included exploring Western medication routes as well as alternative holistic routes.
-Honestly, if Western medications worked for me, I may never have explored a holistic route.
-I was just one of those people who tried every single triptan medication (triptans are an abortive medication that can stop an acute migraine) and had terrible side effects with no pain relief.
-Luckily, I found a holistic approach to manage the migraines before I needed to explore daily preventative medications.
+Honestly, if Western medications worked perfectly for me, I may never have explored a holistic route.
+Many of my patients seek acupuncture and East Asian Medicine because they too haven’t been satisfied by their current treatments.

-What was true for me and what I have seen for almost every single one of my patients with migraine disease is that a holistic approach is key to decreasing the frequency and severity of their migraine episodes.
+What was true for me is that a holistic approach was key to decreasing the frequency and severity of my migraine episodes.
 What I mean by “holistic” is that we seek to balance the whole body and not solely focus on the problem area.
-With a holistic approach we definitely treat the migraine and headache.
-And we also look at finding the underlying imbalances that might be contributing to the migraine attacks.
-We look for triggers that might be contributing so that people start to have an understanding of their migraine pattern.
-This information is so powerful because my patients can start to approach their migraines from a place of empowered prevention instead of always reacting to a migraine or fearing the next one.
+With a holistic approach we treat the migraine and headache, and we also look at finding the underlying imbalances that might be contributing to the migraine and headache attacks.
+We look for triggers that might be contributing so that people start to have an understanding of their migraine and headache pattern.
+This information is so powerful because my patients can start to approach their health from a place of empowered prevention instead of always reacting to an attack or fearing the next one.

 I learned so much from each experience and this is what I have to share with my patients.
-I approach each person’s migraine disease as unique to them and I guide each of my patients on their own path to healing.
+I approach each person’s migraine and headache as unique to them and I guide each of my patients on their own path to healing.
 I spend time listening to their story.
 I ask questions about their health to uproot underlying issues.
 I use my Chinese Medicine expertise to look at the patterns of their migraine episodes and headaches.
 I look at their life- their diet, their stress levels, their sleep patterns and more.
-I also study their migraine diaries and use this to guide us in possible treatments.
 I refer them to the appropriate doctors and practitioners.
 I recommend the best supplements and herbs for their bodies.
 I stay on top of the latest research for acupuncture treatments for migraines.
 I also compassionately support them through the possible ups and downs of this path.

-I am dedicated to supporting patients with migraine disease because there are a lot of us out there who need this kind of support.
+I am dedicated to supporting patients with migraine and headache disease because there are a lot of us out there who need this kind of support.
 I also want to be a voice for hope.
 Although not everyone may experience complete freedom from migraine episodes, they can get better- much, much better.
-And when we live from an empowered place instead of reacting to the next possible migraine, we can finally feel like we are participating in our own life.
+And when we live from an empowered place instead of reacting to the next possible migraine or headache episode, we can finally feel like we are participating in our own life.